-William is co-president and a founding partner of Pine Brook Partners and is responsible for managing Pine Brook's financial services investing activities.
-He is also a member of Pine Brook's Investment Committee.
-William has 26 years of private equity investment experience.
+William is Deputy Executive Chairman of Randall & Quilter Investment Holdings.
+Prior to joining Randall & Quilter, he was a managing partner and co-founder of Pine Brook Partners, responsible for managing Pine Brook's financial services investing activities.
+He was also a member of Pine Brook's Management and Investment Committees.
+William has 30 years of private equity investment experience.
 Prior to joining Pine Brook, he was with the Cypress Group from its inception in 1994 until 2006, managing its financial services and healthcare investing activities.
 Before joining the Cypress Group, William worked in the Merchant Banking Group at Lehman Brothers.
-He has served on the boards of directors of 19 companies, including seven publicly traded corporations.
+He has served on the boards of directors of 20 companies, including eight publicly traded corporations.
 William is currently a member of The University of Chicago Polsky Centre for Entrepreneurship and Innovation Advisory Board and the Private Equity Council.